slowernews/wisdom-tldr/chapters/introduction.md

 ## On happiness

 <!--
+> *'What you get by achieving your goals is not as important as what you become by achieving your goals.
+At your funeral people will not recall what you did; they will only remember how you made them feel.' -- Kevin Kelly*
+> *'History teaches us that in 100 years from now some of the assumptions you believed will turn out to be wrong.
+A good question to ask yourself today is “What might I be wrong about?”' -- Kevin Kelly*

 - Money or wealth won‘t make you happy.
 Family, friends and purposful „work“ does.

 > *'For every minute you are angry you lose sixty seconds of happiness.' -- Ralph Waldo Emerson*